JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_5.md

-# Part 5: Implementing Choice Selection with Phi-3-Vision
+# Part 5: Implementing Choice Selection

 ## Introduction

-In this tutorial, we'll explore how to implement a choice selection function for our Phi-3-Vision model.
+In this tutorial, we'll be crafting a choice selection function for Phi-3-Vision.
 This function constrains the model to pick from a small set of predefined options, making it useful for multiple-choice scenarios.

 The full implementation of this tutorial is available at https://github.com/JosefAlbers/Phi-3-Vision-MLX/tree/main/assets/tutorial_5.py